Edgar Willsher: Overarm bowling

-By the early 1860s, roundarm had replaced underarm as the standard form of bowling but overarm was still illegal, even though it was in occasional use.
+By the early 1860s, roundarm had replaced underarm, as the standard form of bowling but overarm was still illegal, even though it was in occasional use.
 Laws of the sport were modified in 1845 in an attempt to limit the ever increasing height of the bowler's arm.
 On 26 August 1862 at The Oval, Willsher became the first cricketer to be no-balled for bowling overarm.
-Playing for an England XI against Surrey he was called six times by umpire John Lillywhite for delivering the ball when his hand was above his shoulder.
-Outraged, Willsher left the field in protest with eight of his professional colleagues (the two amateurs in the England team remained on the field) and play was abandoned for the rest of the day.
+Playing for an England against Surrey he was called six times by umpire John Lillywhite for delivering the ball when his hand was above his shoulder.
+Outraged, Willsher left the field in protest with eight of his professional colleagues (England's two amateurs remained on the field) and play was abandoned for the rest of the day.
 When Lillywhite refused to accept the legality of Willsher's action, he was replaced as umpire so that the game could continue.
 Willsher went on to take 6 for 49.
 As a result of this incident, which may well have been planned in advance in order to force the issue, the laws were changed and overarm bowling was legalised from the beginning of the 1864 season.
 Meanwhile, the 1863 season saw another 80 wickets for Willsher, as well as 494 runs with the bat, including three half-centuries.
 The runs scored during the season, and his highest score of 89, would remain his career best.